Design a strategy for engaging stakeholders of sickle cell disease patients through multi-media tools.

-Given 2-pager about the different users and their needs, I plotted these unique needs in the framework pictured on the right.
+I plotted the unique needs of each user in the framework pictured on the right.

 I broke down the needs into individual short-goals and sampled the messaging or 'voice' for each goal.
 This helped me narrow down the features each goal requires, which informed the decision of which kind of medium to adopt.